Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Main Dashboard:

-• The CUE software features a clean and intuitive dashboard, with easy access to all the major configuration options.
-The main screen displays the connected device(s) and provides shortcuts to various settings.
+The CUE software provides a big and clear dashboard, with an easy way to get to all the main options for setting up.
+The main page shows the connected device(s) and has shortcuts to the different settings.

 2. Configuration Tabs: